LenchenL/documentation/UniGuide/UniGuide.md

     3. Choose Target runtime depending on the OS
 7. Click **Save** to save changes and close the wizard

 ---
 ### Step 4: Build your project

 When you are done with Publish Profile settings, click 'Publish' button.
 The package building process will start ![publishing](images/publishing.png)

->The settings for a publish profile are stored in a .pubxml file that is located in the PublishProfiles folder.
-In web application projects, the PublishProfiles folder is in the Properties folder (for C#).
-In web site projects the PublishProfiles folder is in the App_Data folder.
-When you create the first publish profile in a web site project, a website.publishproj file is also created in the root folder of the website.
-These files are only used for publishing; they are not deployed when you deploy the site.

 **CAM**